agraef/raptor7/README.md

 #### AKAI Professional MIDIMIX Support

 The [AKAI MIDIMIX][] is another popular (and more budget-friendly) controller which has a very similar layout to the Launch Control XL.
 Raptor includes support for this device as well, consisting of a MIDI mapping and some hard-wired bindings for the looper and for switching Raptor instances.
+These assume that the device uses the factory configuration.

 Note that this mapping is a bit quirky because the MIDIMIX has less buttons.
 In particular, it lacks a dedicated device select button, so the SOLO button is used as a kind of shift button for selecting Raptor instances instead.
 A description of the mapping can be found in the midimix.map file in the data directory.
 To use this mapping, copy the file to midi.map and make sure that the MIDIMIX is connected to Pd's second MIDI input.